Richard de Clare, 2nd Earl of Pembroke: Background

-In 1167 Dermot MacMurrough was deposed as King of Leinster by Rory O'Connor, the High King of Ireland and to recover his kingdom, Dermot went to Aquitaine to ask Henry II of England for help but Henry limited his help to permitting the recruitment of English mercenaries.
+In 1167, Dermot MacMurrough was deposed as King of Leinster by Rory O'Connor, the High King of Ireland.
+To recover his kingdom, Dermot went to Aquitaine to ask Henry II of England for assistance, but Henry limited his help to permitting the recruitment of English mercenaries.
 Dermot failed to recruit in Wales but did meet Richard De Clare and the other lords of the Welsh Marches.

-Dermot came to an agreement with Richard: if the latter helped the deposed king in the retaking of Leinster, he could have Aoife, Dermot's eldest daughter, in marriage, along with the succession to the crown if it was regained.
+Dermot came to an agreement with Richard: If the latter helped the deposed king in the retaking of Leinster, he could have Aoife, Dermot's eldest daughter, in marriage, along with the succession to the crown if it was regained.
 Since Henry II's letter to Dermot was general in nature, Richard wanted to obtain the king's specific consent to travel to Ireland.
-In 1168 he raised the issue at court and he was granted permission.
+In 1168, he raised the issue at court and was granted permission.